sfigg/commercialization-public/design/device-experiences/OEM-bitlocker.md

 # BitLocker drive encryption in Windows 10 for OEMs

 BitLocker drive encryption in Windows 10 consists of two parts.
 The first part is called BitLocker automatic device encryption.
 BitLocker automatic device encryption is automatically enabled with the right hardware configuration.
+When a user boots the PC for the first time and goes through the out-of-the-box experience, BitLocker automatic device encryption will automatically encrypt the operating system drive and any fixed data drive using BitLocker drive encryption.

+**Note:** BitLocker automatic device encryption is enabled only after users sign in with a **Microsoft Account** or an **Azure Active Directory** account.
+BitLocker automatic device encryption is not enabled with local accounts.

 ## BitLocker automatic device encryption hardware requirements